MC-3123/TestAPI/README.md

 ## Guidelines

-This document provides guidelines and examples for White House Web APIs, encouraging consistency, maintainability, and best practices across applications.
-White House APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).
+This document provides guidelines and examples for TEST Web APIs, encouraging consistency, maintainability, and best practices across applications. @TEST@ APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).

 This document borrows heavily from:
 * [Designing HTTP Interfaces and RESTful Web Services](https://www.youtube.com/watch?v=zEyg0TnieLg)